obonhamcarter/inJuneWeb/content/forfun/_index.md

 </center>

++ _The Turning Point (1952)_: The Turning Point is a 1952 American film noir crime film directed by William Dieterle and starring William Holden, Edmond O'Brien and Alexis Smith.
+It was inspired by the Kefauver Committee's hearings dealing with organized crime.
+{{<youtube fCL4ahTjB0c>}}

 + _Picture of Dorian Gray (1973)_: The Picture of Dorian Gray is a philosophical novel by Irish writer Oscar Wilde.
 [Read some background from wikipedia](https://en.wikipedia.org/wiki/The_Picture_of_Dorian_Gray).